bhallstein/TinyModel/Tests/_Readme.txt

 		}
 	?>

-	After the (slightly cursory) update/insert tests, we can then check table state against two more XML files (which are near copies of the first):
+	So to check update/insert has the desired effect, we can then check table state against two more XML files (which are near copies of the first), e.g.:

 	<?
 		$queryTable = $this->getConnection()->createQueryTable('things', 'select * from things');